Three Ehrhart Quasi-polynomials: Intermediate weighted Ehrhart quasi-polynomials for parametric polytopes

 We consider also the degree arising from the tensor product filtration, which we call the \emph{local degree}.
 With these notations, if $f(b)\in \polypp\CP^{\Psi}_{[\leq k]}(\R^N)$, then $f(b)$ restricts as a polynomial function of degree $\leq k$ on any $\Psi$-alcove. \begin{example} The quasi-polynomial $f(b)=b^3\{ b\}$ on $\R$ has polynomial degree~$3$ and local degree~$4$.
 It is equal to $b^4- n b^3$, a polynomial of degree~$4$, for $n\leq b < n+1$. \end{example}

 In the remainder of this section, we will have $\Psi \subset \Q^N$, and hence work with rational step-polynomials and quasi-polynomials; however, in \autoref{sub:weighted-ehrhart-semi-quasi}, we will use more general~$\Psi$.

-We now explain how the finite set~$\Psi$ is constructed.
+We now explain how to construct a finite set~$\Psi$ that is suitable for our multi-parameter Ehrhart quasi-polynomials.

 In \cite{SLII2014}, for any rational cone $\c\subset V$, and a rational subspace $L$, we constructed a finite subset $\Psi_{\c}^L \subset\lattice^*\cap L^\perp$ of integral linear forms on $V$ \cite[Definition~\ref{sl2:def:PsiL}]{SLII2014}.
-Indeed, we start by decomposing $\c$ in cones $\u$ (modulo cones with lines) with a face parallel to $L$, then we decompose the projections of $\u$ on $V/L$ as a signed decomposition of unimodular cones with respect to the projected lattice $\lattice_{V/L}$ with dual lattice $\Lambda^*\cap L^{\perp}$.
+We briefly recall the steps of this construction; the details can be found in \cite[proof of Lemma 2.10]{SLII2014}.
+We start by decomposing $\c$ in cones $\u$ (modulo cones with lines) with a face parallel to $L$, then we decompose the projections of $\u$ on $V/L$ as a signed decomposition of unimodular cones with respect to the projected lattice $\lattice_{V/L}$ with dual lattice $\Lambda^*\cap L^{\perp}$.
 In the set $\Psi_{\c}^L$, we collect all the generators of the dual cones used in this decomposition.
 (The decomposition is not unique, but we do not record the dependence of $\Psi_{\c}^L$ on the decomposition in the notation.)
 As $\Psi^L_\c\subset \Lambda^*\cap L^{\perp}$, the step-polynomials in the algebra $\polypp^{ \Psi^L_\c}(V)$ (see \autoref{subsection:polyhedra}) are functions on $V/(\Lambda+L)$.